 Overall, based on this we see that while pessimism can be problematic in certain situations, it can also be beneficial when it’s implemented as a defensive cognitive strategy or as a coping mechanism.
 In the next section, you will read more about how you can mitigate negative pessimism, and channel it into a more productive mindset that can help you take advantage of pessimistic tendencies in order to make well-informed decisions.

-Accounting for pessimism in your thinking
+Accounting for the pessimism bias in your thinking

 So far, we saw that people sometimes have a pessimistic bias, that causes them to overestimate the likelihood that bad things will happen.
 This bias can either affect you in a negative way, if it causes you to feel hopeless about your chances or to feel bad about your performance, or it can affect you in a positive way, if it helps you prepare for difficult situations or cope with negative outcomes.